Matanyahu Englman: EUROSAI

-At the EUROSAI Congress in Prague in April 2021, Englman was elected next president of the organization.
+In April 2021, at the EUROSAI Congress in Prague, Englman was elected the next president of the organization.
 In his acceptance speech, he pledged to "work in the spirit of the organization to promote auditing practices that are contemporary, relevant, professional, enterprising, progressive and innovative, for the public good."
-As vice president, of EUROSAI, he co-authored a report with SAI from other countries on the need for change in the global workforce, setting goals for the coming year.
+As vice president of EUROSAI, he co-authored a report with SAI from other countries about the need for a change in the global workforce, which set goals for the coming year.